ankit7540/nsdhw_20sp/proposal/ankit7540/proposal.rst

 **Others**

-Build system, CI and others have been planned yet.
+Build system, CI and others have not been planned yet.

 Schedule